 That is it!
 Go enjoy your DIY salt water stock tank pool!

-- Solar cover (Keeps the pool warm.
+- Solar cover (Keeps the pool warm, it really does a great job!
 Not a true cover for safety.)

 - Unicorn Floaties (Big kid, Baby)